-- 8.8 Buildings generally comprise red brick with a clay pantile-covered roof.
-In some instances water reed thatch or slate can also be used. - 8.9 Walls tend to be built from Norfolk red brick, with some painted brickwork or coloured render and flintwork also found. - 8.10 Recent developments often draw inspiration from historic references and use traditional materials such as render and brick dressings. - 8.11 Windows are generally a mix of timber sash or modern casement windows. - 8.12 Buildings sometimes have projecting or recessed porches; bay windows are unusual. - 8.13 The principal elevation tends to face the street with a more modest treatment at the rear.
+- 3.87 Walls tend to be built from Norfolk red brick, with some painted brickwork or coloured render and flintwork also found. - 3.88 Recent developments often draw inspiration from historic references and use traditional materials such as render and brick dressings. - 3.89 Windows are generally a mix of timber sash or modern casement windows. - 3.90 Buildings sometimes have projecting or recessed porches; bay windows are unusual. - 3.91 The principal elevation tends to face the street with a more modest treatment at the rear.

-- 8.14 Many homes feature private drives found either at the side or the front of the property. - 8.15 Many have garages and / or turning spaces, though this is not always the case. - 8.16 These properties infrequently have river access but occasionally have drainage ditches acting as a boundary.
+- 3.92 Many homes feature private drives found either at the side or the front of the property.
+Many have garages and / or turning spaces, though this is not always the case. - 3.93 These properties infrequently have river access but occasionally have drainage ditches acting as a boundary.

-- 8.17 Buildings are often arranged along lanes that lead between farms and villages.
+- 3.94 Buildings are often arranged along lanes that lead between farms and villages.
 These tend to be narrow but can normally accommodate two cars passing but do not feature a pavement.
-Some more recent developments on the edge of villages do incorporate a footway. - 8.18 Buildings are frequently arranged on only one side of the street with open fields on the other. - 8.19 Generally, homes are set in a large plot and have large rear gardens providing good amenity space for high occupancy homes.
-Contemporary developments tend to have more modest gardens. - 8.20 Front gardens tend to provide some greenery and a driveway and parking.
-Gardens tend to have been personalised, more ornamental and formal (opposed to natural and informal), with planting over time and frequently include trees and established shrubs and low-level planting, with hedges as a boundary treatment.
+Some more recent developments on the edge of villages do incorporate a footway. - 3.95 Buildings are frequently arranged on only one side of the street with open fields on the other. - 3.96 Generally, homes are set in a large plot and have large rear gardens providing good amenity space for high occupancy homes.
+Contemporary developments tend to have more modest gardens. - 3.97 Front gardens tend to provide some planting and a driveway and parking.
+Gardens tend to have been personalised, more ornamental and formal (opposed to natural and informal), with planting over time and frequently include trees and established shrubs and low-level planting, with native hedging as a boundary treatment.

-Above: Examples of Rural Homes
+Below: Examples of Rural Homes

-9. Farmsteads
+Farmsteads

-Above: Farm at Ludham, with buildings positioned directly adjacent to the road and single storey buildings forming farm yards within the site.
+Above: Farm at Ludham, with buildings positioned directly adjacent to the road and single storey buildings forming farmyards within the site.